PainterQubits/Unitful.jl/docs/src/index.md

    into the calling namespace.
 3. `using Unitful.DefaultSymbols` will bring the following symbols into the calling namespace:
-     - Dimensions `ᴸ,ᴹ,ᵀ,ᴵ,ᶿ,𝐉,ᴺ` for length, mass, time, current, temperature, luminosity, and amount, respectively.
+     - Dimensions `ᴸ,ᴹ,ᵀ,ᴵ,ᶿ,ᴶ,ᴺ` for length, mass, time, current, temperature, luminosity, and amount, respectively.
      - Base and derived SI units, with SI prefixes (except for `cd`, which conflicts with `Base.cd`)